tmpg/secws/lab000/lab000_accessing.md

 ### Connect from Linux or Mac

-If you are using Linux, Mac or some bash terminal, you will need to use the private key in Open SSH format.
+If you are using Linux, Mac or some bash terminal, you will need to use the private key in Open SSH format (dbseckey.pub).

-The file containing the private key to use in that case is dbseckey (without extension).

-To connect to the dbclient or secdb servers from command line, use the following syntax (change the path to the directory holding the labkey file):
+To connect to the dbclient or secdb servers from command line, use the following syntax (change the path to the directory holding the dbseckey.pub file):

     $ cd /<path-to-keys-folder>/

 Use the actual IP address for each server to create each terminal session:

-    $ ssh -i dbseckey oracle@ip.address
+    $ ssh -i dbseckey.pub oracle@ip.address

 The syntax to create an SSH tunnel to secdb enabling a VNC connection should be:

-  ssh -L 5902:localhost:5902 -i .ssh/dbseckey oracle@ip.address
+  ssh -L 5902:localhost:5902 -i .ssh/dbseckey.pub oracle@ip.address

 ## Step 3: Create a GUI connection to secdb's desktop